barseghyanartur/matyan/README.rst

 Configuration
 =============
-In order to customize names and texts, add a ``.matyan.ini`` in your project directory, form which you will be runnin the ``generate-changelog`` command.
+In order to customize names and texts, add a ``.matyan.ini`` in your project directory, form which you will be running the ``generate-changelog`` command.

 Sample configuration: